Table of Contents

 Note to University of Iowa employees: Please seek E-Verify information from your department’s Human Resources representative.
 ISSS cannot provide this number.

-- Section 9: If you have no Social Security Number leave this blank
+- Section 9b: If you answered “Yes” above, enter the Social Security Number here

-- Section 18 and 19: DO NOT FILL IN; leave these fields blank
+- Section 22 and 23: Leave these fields blank

 - Complete form I-983 in collaboration with your employer.